Skip to content

 How does Community-led housing work?

 Community-led housing can take many different forms and legal structures.
-The common principles are:
+The common principles are that:

 • Projects are led and managed by the community.
 This means that local people play a key role in deciding what housing will be provided, where and for whom.